 And what better way to celebrate than with my favorite cocktail?
 Oh I know a better way.
 When someone else makes you that favorite cocktail!

-I may be sharing this recipe here, but my husband, Zach, is the cocktail maker in our house.
+I may be sharing this recipe here, but my husband, Zach, is the cocktail maker in our house (he’s also a retro video game aficionado).
 This is his recipe for mint juleps, adapted from our favorite cocktail book, Shake.
 Or as we’re calling them, “Million View Mint Juleps.”

 So whether you’re watching the Kentucky Derby, need to celebrate a big milestone in your own life, or just want to enjoy a special evening with someone you love, give this easy mint julep recipe a try!